camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/multi-namespace-deployment.md

 ## Preparation

-If you plan to use Console in a multi-namespace setup, then you need first to get the release info config for all namespaces/deployments.
+If you plan to use Console in a multi-namespace setup, obtain the release info config for all namespaces/deployments.

 Assuming all the values files have been created according to multi-deployment (next sections), run the following script to get the release info for all deployments.